romanshuvalov/rsgeotools/README.md

 * osmctools (osmconvert and osmfilter) for initial processing OSM planet
 * boost library
 * zlib, bzip2 and pthread libraries

+This toolset is designed to work on Linux.

 ## Compile